Rent safe and private dog parks hosted by locals

 Explore the Australian Shepherd: Genuine Tips from 9,000+ Owners

-Discover the Australian Shepherd, a breed celebrated for its trainable, playful, and affectionate nature.
-Considered a medium dog, Australian Shepherds were originally bred in the United States for herding beginning in the 1950s.
+Discover the Australian Shepherd, an AKC breed celebrated for its trainable, playful, and affectionate nature.
+Despite its name, the Australian Shepherd is actually a native breed to the United States, originally developed to breed on farms and ranches.
+Considered a medium dog, Australian Shepherds were bred for herding beginning in the 1950s.
+As one of the high-energy breeds, Aussies are known for their boundless energy and need for regular exercise, including aerobic exercise.

 Top dog names in the US